skypjack/entt/docs/md/config.md

 `EnTT` mixes non-standard language features with others that are perfectly compliant to offer some of its functionalities.<br/>
-This definition prevents the library from using non-standard techniques, that is, functionalities that aren't fully compliant with the standard C++.<br/>
+This definition prevents the library from using non-standard techniques, that is, functionalities that are not fully compliant with the standard C++.<br/>
 While there are no known portability issues at the time of this writing, this should make the library fully portable anyway if needed.